AirlinesReportingCorporation/minified-scripts/README.md

 # ARC Webpack Scripts
-Minified Scripts used for ARC Travel Connect
+Minified Scripts used for ARC Travel Connect.

+This repository uses [https://webpack.js.org/](webpack) as the primary bundler with [https://babeljs.io/](babel) to provide support for ES6 syntax.
+In addition, it also uses [http://sass-lang.com/](SASS) to as a css pre-compiler.
+The output directory for compiled files go to the `dist/` directory.

 ## Install
 Clone the git repository and make sure to install the node modules: